Reception

 Literacy

-Reception will continue daily “Read Write Inc.”
+Reception will begin daily “Read Write Inc.”

+Nursery children follow the Letters and Sounds Phase 1 curriculum .Environmental sounds and initial speech sounds will be covered this term.
 For both classes, vocabulary extension is covered daily in the reading of quality texts, emphasising new words and explaining their meanings.

 This Term in Numeracy